top of page

 • What themes will be expanded?

+If your first season focuses on power, your second could delve into its cost.
+Season 3 might explore disillusionment or revenge.
 This kind of thinking gives your first season depth and direction.
 It also helps studios understand the full potential of your show.

 Structure and Write TV Series with Lowerated Script Writer